SG7504/NeuroSim-Project/README.md

 ## 📄 License

-This project is open-source under the **MIT License**.
-Feel free to use, adapt, and share with attribution.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 ---